nwutils/nw-angular-example/README.md

 # NW.js Angular CLI example

+Technology Colophon:

+- Angular v17
+- NW.js v0.84.0
+- Node v21.1.0

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.
 Though dependencies have been updated since then.
 You'll likely want to clone from `main` rather than use the latest release.
-Here is the [diff between the latest release and main](https://github.com/nwutils/nw-angular-cli-example/compare/v1.3.0...main).
+Here is the [diff between the latest release and main](https://github.com/nwutils/nw-angular-example/compare/v1.3.0...main).

 ![A Screenshot of the default app running on Windows](screenshot.png)